tsugicloud/ami-sql/README.md

     t2.micro
-    don't put user data in for the pre-process
+    don't put user data in for the pre-process user the default VPC security group so you can test port 80

 Once your EC2 Instance is up and running, log in and run the following sequence: